 - If planting in pots, move them around to shadier parts when temps get consistently over 90.
 Give them sun during the cooler parts of the day (at least 6-8 hours).
 Yield will still slow down, but you’ll continue to have peppers all summer.

 The heat of this pepper variety ranges between 2,500 and 5,000 units on the Scoville Scale.
 They are usually sweeter and a little milder than the Jalapeno (which ranges between 2,500 and 10,000 units), especially if you pick them before they fully ripen and turn red.

 They have great fresh flavor for chopping and using in salsa or Pico de Gallo, or cooking into chili, soups, stews or casseroles (like mac-n-cheese).

 The wall of the Cowhorn pepper is also a little meatier than it’s hot pepper counterparts, making it a superior choice for drying.
-After drying, crush or grind for hot pepper flakes (removing the seeds first will make for a mild ground pepper, while leaving seeds in will result in a hotter mixture similar to cayenne).
+The best way to dry them is to lay clean, dry peppers flat on a parchment lined baking sheet and dry them in the oven on low temperature (200 to 225 degrees Fahrenheit) for 1 to 2 hours.
+After drying, let cool and crush or grind for hot pepper flakes (removing the seeds first will make for a mild ground pepper, while leaving seeds in will result in a hotter mixture similar to cayenne).
 Or, leave dried peppers whole and store, sealed at room temperature (I like large quart size jars for this).